code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

 - \ref cs_user_parameters to define most general or variable-based parameters
 - \ref cs_user_time_moments to define time moments associated with the various fields.
 - \ref linear_solvers to define linear solver options specific to any given system.
-- \ref cs_user_finalize_setup to modify or variable-based settings, or define them for secondary variables based on options set on main parameters (such as additional variables associated with variable scalar diffusivity, turbulent Schmidt number, ...).
+- \ref cs_user_finalize_setup to modify or variable-based settings, or define them for secondary variables based on options set on main parameters (such as additional variables associated with variable scalar dynamic diffusivity, turbulent Schmidt number, ...).

 <!-- ----------------------------------------------------------------------- -->